-Conformity with SKDC Planning Policy: EN1 - Protection and Enhancement of the Character of the District and SP1 - Spatial Strategy-Local Plan Policies EN1 - Landscape Character - and DE1 - Promoting Good Design
+Conformity with SKDC Planning Policy: EN1 - Protection and Enhancement of the Character of the District and SP1 - Spatial Strategy

-Conformity with NPPF: Section 12; Core Planning Principles (paragraph 17) Achieving well-designed and beautiful places.
+Conformity with NPPF: Section 12; Core Planning Principles (paragraph 17)

-113 The National Planning Policy Framework defines a heritage asset as follows:
+109 The National Planning Policy Framework defines a heritage asset as follows:

 Heritage asset: A building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
 Heritage asset includes designated heritage assets and assets identified by the local planning authority (including local listing).
-[NPPF Glossary]

-114 Therefore, heritage assets within the Hough on the Hill Neighbourhood Plan include:
+110 Therefore, heritage assets within the Hough on the Hill Neighbourhood Plan include:

-- Listed Buildings and Scheduled Ancient Monuments as defined in the individual village descriptions contained in Section 4 of this Plan (and included within the Hough on the Hill Conservation Area 2014 Draft Review Appraisal and Management Plan and subsequent versions of this document). - Hough on the Hill Conservation Area as formally designated (originally in 1980 and subsequently reviewed) and as described within the appropriate adopted Conservation Area Appraisal and Management Plan. - Locally listed buildings, 'Positive Unlisted Buildings' or other non-designated heritage assets identified and supported by an evidenced justification within the Hough on the Hill Conservation Area Appraisal and Management Plan, 2014, Draft Review and any subsequent versions of this document, within any detailed list of Positive Unlisted Buildings prepared on behalf of SKDC or any superseding document.
+• Listed Buildings and Scheduled Ancient Monuments - as defined in the individual village descriptions contained in Section 4 of this Plan (and included within the Hough on the Hill Conservation Area 2014 Draft Review and subsequent versions of this document).

+- Hough on the Hill Conservation Area as defined within the appropriate adopted Conservation Area Appraisal. - Locally listed buildings, 'Positive Unlisted Buildings' or other non-designated heritage assets identified and supported by an evidenced justification within the Hough on the Hill Conservation Area Appraisal (2014 Draft Review and subsequent versions of this document), within any detailed list of Positive Unlisted Buildings prepared on behalf of SKDC or any superceding document.